Posts

 The simple answer is that both exercises can be extremely beneficial for your overall health and what workout is “best” will depend on your unique fitness goals and preferences.

-We recommend incorporating a combination of barre, strength training, and other exercises into your routine to increase your overall strength and help you avoid injury, mental boredom, and burnout.
+We recommend incorporating a combination of barre, strength training, pilates and other exercises into your routine to increase your overall strength and help you avoid injury, mental boredom, and burnout.
 Switching up your workouts will continue to challenge your body and help you see more consistent results over time.

 However, when it comes to exercise, it’s also important to do what you love—if a barre class gets you excited to wake up in the morning, do that!
-If a strength training plan helps you unwind after a long day, do that!
-Prioritizing the forms of exercise that you
+If a strength training or pilates class plan helps you unwind after a long day, do that!
+Prioritizing the forms of exercise that you enjoy the most will ensure you stay consistent over time and see exercise as a gift to your body and mind, not a punishment.

 page3image36578864.png